gohugoio/hugo/content/en/functions/strings/CountRunes.md

 ---
 title: strings.CountRunes
-description: Returns the number of runes in a string excluding whitespace.
+description: Returns the number of runes in the given string excluding whitespace.
 categories: []
 keywords: []
 action: